tomdalling/old-tomdalling.com/resources/blog-posts/2013-01-21_04-cameras-vectors-and-input.markdown

 <blockquote class="pull-right">
-  An inverse matrix is a matrix that does the *exact opposite* of another matrix, which means it can "undo" the transformation that the other matrix produces.
+  An inverse matrix is a matrix that does the *exact opposite* of another matrix, which means it can <em>undo</em> the transformation that the other matrix produces.
 </blockquote>

 The first thing we will look at is the use of `glm::inverse`.
 From the last